 You can read more about measuring Salinity in my article dedicated to it HERE…

-The Refractometer I really recommend is This One from Marine Depot.
+The Refractometer that I use and I really recommend is This One from Amazon.com.
 It’s a great price and super easy to use and calibrate.

 Live Bacteria Culture